ksy2/Immunosuppression-Project/README.md

 4. The extra discard.txt file can be discarded.

 # Propensity Score Matching
-To generate the reuslts for propensity score matching:
+To generate the results for propensity score matching: